Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 ## Project Setup

-This part of the build should be starting to look familiar by now as you’re going create a new project with Create React App, removing some default files you don’t need, and adding Bulma’s CSS framework to the project.
+This part of the build should be starting to look familiar by now as you create a new project with Create React App, remove some default files you don’t need, and add Bulma’s CSS framework to the project.

 Open a terminal window and navigate to the parent folder you want to create the new project in.
 Next, type the `create-react-app` command as follows: